skorudzhiev/skorudzhiev.github.io/pages/about.markdown

 # 👋 Hi, I'm Stoyan!

-I'm an **indie developer** and **digital creator** passionate about building apps and solutions that enhance everyday experiences.
+I'm passionate about building apps and solutions that enhance everyday experiences.
 My journey into technology began with a curiosity for how code can solve real problems, and today, I'm focused on creating **intuitive, well-crafted digital products** that people actually want to use.

 ## 💡 What I'm Building: